brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 Register additional properties
 ==============================

-.. versionchanged:: 3.10.0
-   The previous way to register additional properties was to :ref:`use a PSR-14 event <event-register-additional-properties>`.
-This way will continue to work with schema v3, but will be removed with schema v4.

 Sometimes it may be necessary to use properties that are not standardised or `pending`_, or to add `property annotations`_.
 Therefore the schema extension provides a way to extend types.